clintonboys/clintonboys.github.io/projects/index.md

 - There are some other posts on this website about data and data science:
   - [Here](http://www.clintonboys.com/itunes-and-pitchfork/) I quantify how much of a Pitchfork sychophant I am (not as much as I thought).
   - [Here](http://www.clintonboys.com/repetition-index/) I code up a typical vague data science question from a job interview.
+  - Starting [here](http://www.clintonboys.com/qanda-tweets/) I do some sentiment analysis of Twitter data for tweets posted during the broadcast of an Australian political panel show infamous for its lively Twitter feed.

 ## Mathematics